Matthew-Nelson/hlth-320-lab/content/blog/week-3/index.md

 ---
 title: Week 3
 date: "2020-01-17T00:00:00.000Z"
-description: "Week 3 - Lab Details"
+description: "Week 3 - We learn about the web and start our HTML sites"
 ---

 ## Homework to be completed before lab this week